 Treatment will depend on the cause of your sensitive teeth!

 In the case of worn enamel, we can provide fluoride treatments to assist in remineralization.
 We’ll also help you figure out why your enamel became worn out in the first place, and help you adjust your routines to prevent it from happening again.

 When you have a cavity, crack, or some other type of tooth damage, we’ll treat that damage.
 In some cases, we may need to perform a root canal treatment to remove infected pulp and prevent further sensitivity.

 Receding gums are the trickiest.
 In the case of mild periodontal disease – gingivitis – a deep cleaning can assist with helping deep pockets of infection heal.
 In other cases, a gum graft may be necessary.

 You don’t have to live with sensitive teeth – make eating fun again!
-And if your sensitive teeth are causing you too much pain, and you need an emergency dentist in Edmonton – call us right away.
+And if your sensitive teeth are causing you too much pain, and you need an emergency dentist in Edmonton – call us right away or contact us through our website.
 We’re open 24/7, and we have multiple locations to serve you.